-All social work students are expected to read, comprehend, and learn to correctly apply the writing guidelines as detailed in the Publication Manual of the American Psychological Association, 7th Edition (APA, 2019).
+All social work students are expected to read, comprehend, and learn to correctly apply the writing guidelines as detailed in the Publication Manual of the American Psychological Association, 7th Edition (APA, 2020).
 All student papers and other written works must be formatted in accordance with the most current APA style conventions.
-Students who need assistance with writing are encouraged to seek help from tutors and other resource staff available through Washburn's Writing Center, located in Mabee Library.
+Students who need assistance with writing are encouraged to seek help from tutors and other resource staff available through Washburn's Writing Center.